Otavie/requirement-analysis/README.md

 4. **Enhances Quality**: Well-defined requirements contribute to better test planning and more reliable software.

 By performing thorough requirement analysis, teams can build software that meets user needs, stays within budget, and is delivered on time.

+## Why is Requirement Analysis Important?

+Requirement Analysis plays a vital role in the Software Development Lifecycle (SDLC) and directly impacts the success of a software project.
+Below are three key reasons why it is essential:

+### 1. **Ensures Alignment with Stakeholder Needs**
+Requirement analysis helps in accurately capturing the expectations and needs of stakeholders, including clients, users, and business leaders.
+This ensures that the final product delivers real value and meets its intended purpose.

+### 2. **Reduces Project Risks and Costs**
+By identifying potential issues, ambiguities, or missing requirements early in the project, requirement analysis helps prevent costly changes and delays in later stages such as development or testing.
+Clear and validated requirements lead to smoother project execution and fewer errors.

+### 3. **Provides a Clear Roadmap for Development**
+Well-documented requirements serve as a foundation for system design, architecture, and testing.
+They act as a reference point for developers and testers, reducing misunderstandings and helping teams stay on track throughout the project lifecycle.

+In summary, effective requirement analysis increases efficiency, minimizes risks, and contributes to delivering high-quality software that meets user expectations.